xapian/xapian/xapian-applications/omega/docs/overview.rst

   encounter .doc files which are other actually other formats - e.g. RTF (AbiWord writes RTF when asked to save as .doc, and Microsoft Word quietly loads RTF files with a .doc extension), DOCX, plain text (e.g. `README.DOC`), and even PDF or HTML.
-Instead we let libmagic example the contents to determine its mimetype and index based on that.
+Instead we let libmagic examine the contents to determine its mimetype and index based on that.
 * MS Excel documents (.xls, .xlb, .xlt, .xlr, .xla) if xls2csv is available (comes with catdoc)